 Start the distributor moving in the pre selected gear.

-At the start line of the shot, move the "Spray Bar" switch to the "On" position.
-While the distributor is spraying, the truck speed does not have to remain constant to maintain the application rate accuracy, as long as you do not shift gears.
+At the start line of the shot, move the "Master Spray" switch to the "On" position.
+While the distributor is spraying, the truck speed does not have to remain constant to maintain the application rate accuracy.
 At higher speeds, flow rates can increase beyond the nozzle flow rating.
 When this occurs, fogging will result and you should slow down.
 At lower speeds, the flow rate may decrease below the recommended nozzle flow rating.
 When this occurs, the fan droops causing incomplete overlapping, heavy edges and streaking.

-When the end of the shot is reached, turn the "Spray Bar" switch "off" or down.
-The 4-way valve is automatically returned to the "Circulate in Bar" position when the spray bar is turned off.
+When the end of the shot is reached, turn the "Master Spray" switch "Off".
+The 4-way valve will automatically return to the "Circulate in Bar" position when the master spray switch is turned off.